bandprotocol/bandpress/docs/bonding-curve.md

 ## Liquidity Spread

 Liquidity spread controls the difference between buying and selling prices of community token.
 The variable can be set via [Governance Parameters](/docs/parameters.md) under name `bonding:liquidity_spread`.
 High liquidity spread makes it more difficult for malicious actors to perform [Front-running Attacks](https://en.wikipedia.org/wiki/Front_running).
-However, high spread also leads to community members receive less BAND when they cash out their community token.
-Revenue from liquidity spread is sent to address specified by parameter `bonding:revenue_beneficiary`.
+However, high spread also leads to community members receiving less BAND when they sell their community tokens.
+Revenue from the liquidity spread is sent to address specified by parameter `bonding:revenue_beneficiary`.
 The default value is the address that created the community.